jleahred/fsm_gen/README.md

     rq_login    &   ok   &  system_ready  ->  login       /   send_login
 ```

-For an input, you can split using several guards to generate different transitions
+For an input, you can for using several guards to generate different transitions

 When last transition doesn't have guard, behave as _else_